The or ‘Ordinance for the Sages

 ^324. saṅ] A B, sa C

-^325. r̥ṣiśāsana] A C, R̥ṣiśa:śana Irika: divaśa rahyaṁta ri mḍaṁ, Ampu sidḍa pa:ṇḍita, makon· kumayatnakna, ri kadeyakna hikanaṁ janma manuṣa, C, R̥śiśa:śana C • The fact that the scribe has cancelled the extra text in A reinforces my impression that it is an interpolation.
+^325. r̥ṣiśāsana] A C, R̥ṣiśa:śana Irika: divaśa rahyaṁta ri mḍaṁ, Ampu sidḍa pa:ṇḍita, makon· kumayatnakna, ri kadeyakna hikanaṁ janma manuṣa, C, R̥śiśa:śana C • The fact that the scribe has cancelled the extra text in Issue in the code reinforces my impression that it is an interpolation.